hyperledger-archives/sawtooth-core/source/introduction.rst

 developed consensus protocols that extend traditional BFT for open participation.

-Distributed Ledger abstracts the core concepts of consensus, isolates consensus from transaction semantics, and provides two consensus protocols with different performance trade-offs.
+Sawtooth Lake abstracts the core concepts of consensus, isolates consensus from transaction semantics, and provides two consensus protocols with different performance trade-offs.
 The first, called PoET for “Proof of Elapsed Time”, is a lottery protocol that builds on trusted execution